 Product branding involves six essential components contributing to a company’s success: boosting brand awareness, equity, and trust.
 These components include:

 Packaging Design: It attracts consumers and conveys the brand’s message.
 A solid visual impact requires eye-catching designs, unique shapes, and color schemes.
-An example is the iconic shape and color scheme of Subway and Taco Bell, which has become synonymous with the brand.
+An example is the iconic shape and color scheme of Subway and Taco Bell, which have become synonymous with the brand.

 Brand Values: A brand’s values and principles are essential in connecting with consumers.
 For instance, Ben & Jerry’s is famous for its commitment to social justice and environmental sustainability.
-Their core values are deeply embedded in their sourcing practices, flavors, and activism efforts, advocating for climate change.
+Their core values are deeply embedded in their sourcing practices, flavors, and activism efforts, advocating for climate change .

 Brand Messaging: Selecting the correct language and communication style to convey the brand’s story and value proposition is essential.
 For instance, Acid League strives to take customers on a journey and evoke their emotions.
 The brand’s messaging goes beyond simply listing features, aiming to create a narrative that connects with customers and distinguishes it from other brands.

-Product Quality and Consistency: product quality and consistency directly impact the brand’s customer satisfaction, loyalty, and success.
+Product Quality and Consistency: Product quality and consistency directly impact the brand’s customer satisfaction, loyalty, and success.
 It builds trust and loyalty, enhances the brand reputation, reduces cost by minimizing returns, and increases perceived value.

 Key Elements of Effective Product Branding